 We have no products approved for commercial sale and have not generated any revenues from product sales, and we continue to incur significant research and development expenses and other expenses related to our ongoing operations.
-To date, we have funded our operations primarily through the sale of our convertible preferred stock, sale of convertible promissory notes and through payments generated from our product development partnership and licensing arrangements.
+To date, we have funded our operations primarily through the sale of common stock and convertible preferred stock, the sale of convertible promissory notes and payments generated from our product development partnership and licensing arrangements.

 We have incurred losses in each year since our inception.
-Our net losses were \$60.3 million, \$8.6 million and \$11.2 million for years ended December 31, 2013, 2012 and 2011, respectively.
-As of December 31, 2013, we had an accumulated deficit of \$227.6 million.
-Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our research activities and general and administrative costs associated with our operations, as well, as a \$48.6 million loss in 2013 related to the settlement of notes.
+Our net losses were \$16.4 million, \$60.3 million and \$8.6 million for years ended December 31, 2014, 2013 and 2012, respectively.
+As of December 31, 2014, we had an accumulated deficit of \$244.0 million.
+Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our research activities and general and administrative costs associated with our operations, as well, as a \$48.6 million loss incurred in 2013 related to the settlement of convertible promissory notes.